 - Finally, go to the directory where you have saved the converted file and open it to see results like the image below.

-3. Apply VBA to Change Excel File to Text File with Comma Delimited
+3. Applying VBA to Convert Excel File to Text File with Comma Delimited

 We have already stated that you can’t convert multiple excel sheets using Method-1 and Method-2.
 But, you can easily convert multiple excel sheets using simple VBA code.
 This is really easy and helpful.
 Let’s observe the steps below to know the technique.